owenlyn0123/barcode-reader-docs/programming/c-cplusplus/struct/DMLTSConnectionParameters.md

     ""

 ### standbyServerURL
-The URL of the standby license tracking server.
+The URL of the standby License Tracking Server.
 ```cpp
 const char*  tagDM_LTSConnectionParameters::standbyServerURL
 ```